microcks/microcks.io/content/documentation/guides/automation/api.md

 }
 ```

-The important things here is the `access_token` property of the authentication response that you need to extract and keep at hand.
+The important thing here is the `access_token` property of the authentication response that you need to extract and keep at hand.

 ## 3. Connect to Microcks API

-If you retrieved an `access_token` in the previous step, you can store into a `TOKEN` environment variable like this:
+If you retrieved an `access_token` in the previous step, you can store in a `TOKEN` environment variable like this:

 ```sh
 export TOKEN=eyJhbGciOiJSUzI1NiIsIn...
 ```

-If you skipped the step 2 because you're using an unauthenticated instance of Microcks then you can set `TOKEN` to any value you want like below.
+If you skipped step 2 because you're using an unauthenticated instance of Microcks, you can set `TOKEN` to any value you want, like below.

 ```sh
 export TOKEN=foobar
 ```

-Now that the `TOKEN` is set you can issue commands to Microcks API, providing it as the `Authorization` header value.
+Now that the `TOKEN` is set, you can issue commands to the Microcks API, providing it as the `Authorization` header value.

 For example, you can check the content of your API | Services repository like this: